-You may examine the docket that contains the AD, any comments received, and any final disposition in person at the DMS Docket Offices between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+You may examine the docket that contains the AD, any comments received, and any final disposition in person at the Docket Management Facility Docket Office between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
 The Docket Office (telephone (800) 647-5227) is located on the plaza level of the Department of Transportation Nassif Building at the street address stated in ADDRESSES.
 Comments will be available in the AD docket shortly after the DMS receives them.

 Costs of Compliance

-There are about 2,079 GE CF6-45A, CF6-50A, CF6-50C, and CF6-50E series turbofan engines of the affected design in the worldwide fleet.
+There are about 2,079 CF6-45A, CF6-50A, CF6-50C, and CF6-50E series turbofan engines of the affected design in the worldwide fleet.
 We estimate that 790 engines installed on airplanes of U.S. registry will be affected by this AD.
-We also estimate that it will take about one work hour per engine to perform the actions, and that the average labor rate is $65 per work hour.
-Based on these figures, we estimate the total cost of the AD to perform one inspection to U.S. operators to be $51,350.
+We also estimate that it will take about 5 work hours per engine to rework the stage 2 interstage seal assembly and the stage 3 interstage seal assembly.
+The average labor rate is $65 per work hour.
+We estimate that 90% of the affected engines will have the parts reworked, and 10% will have new parts installed.
+A new stage 2 interstage seal assembly and new stage 3 interstage seal assembly will cost about $26,758 per engine.
+Based on these figures, we estimate the total cost of the AD to U.S. operators to be $2,344,957.